AMBUCS™ has transcended into a non-profit organization whose mission is to create mobility and independence for people with disabilities.

 Since Dave eased away from the leadership of Birmingham AMBUCS, it has been led by several directors over the last three years.
 Greg Echols took over as executive Director in February 2016.
-Since October of 2007, Birmingham AMBUCS has distributed $440,000 worth of bikes and trykes.
+Since October of 2007, Birmingham AMBUCS has distributed over $450,000 worth of bikes and trykes.
 Birmingham AMBUCS owns a building in Vestavia that houses six other non-profit organizations as well.

 Abortion Recovery Alabama

 Immanuel Counseling Ministries